Coffins and caskets

 How to carry a coffin

+Carrying a coffin is a delicate task.
 If you have been asked to be a pallbearer at a loved one’s funeral, it’s important that you understand what is involved and the responsibilities that come with the role.

-Pallbearers typically carry the coffin at waist height, on their shoulders, or wheel it in with the assistance of a small trolley, know as a wheel bier.
+Pallbearers typically carry the coffin at waist height, on their shoulders, or wheel it in with the assistance of a small trolley, known as a wheel bier.
 Read our guide on pallbearer etiquette for more information and guidance on carrying a coffin or casket.

 Discover our range of coffins and caskets